 - Other conditions.

-Pregnancy and breast-feeding: Not enough is known about the use of bifidobacteria during pregnancy and breast-feeding.
+Special precautions & warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking bifidobacteria if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Weakened immune system: There is some concern that “probiotics” might grow too well in people with a weak immune system and cause infections.
 Although this has not occurred specifically with bifidobacteria, there have been rare cases involving other probiotic species such as lactobacillus.
 If you have a weakened immune system (e.g., you have HIV/AIDS or are undergoing cancer treatment), check with your healthcare provider before using bifidobacteria.

-Antibiotics are used to reduce harmful bacteria in the body.
+- Antibiotics are used to reduce harmful bacteria in the body.
 Antibiotics can also reduce friendly bacteria in the body.
 Bifidobacteria are a type of friendly bacteria.
 Taking antibiotics along with bifidobacteria might reduce the effectiveness of bifidobacteria.
 To avoid this interaction, take bifidobacteria products at least two hours before or after antibiotics.

-There are no known interactions with herbs and supplements.
+- There are no known interactions with herbs and supplements.

-There are no known interactions with foods.
+- There are no known interactions with foods.